-We have audited the financial statements of Fareham Borough Council for the year ended 31 March 2019 under the Local Audit and Accountability Act 2014.
+We have audited the financial statements of Fareham Borough Council for the year ended 31 March 2020 under the Local Audit and Accountability Act 2014.
 The financial statements comprise the:

-- Movement in Reserves Statement,
+- Movement in Reserves Statement.

 - Comprehensive Income and Expenditure Statement,

 - Balance Sheet,

 - Cash Flow Statement,

-- The related notes 1 to 34,
+- The related notes 1 to 34.

-- Housing Revenue Account Income and Expenditure Statement, the Movement on the Housing Revenue Account Statement and related notes 1 to 8, and
+- Housing Revenue Account Income and Expenditure Statement, Movement on the Housing Revenue Account Statement, the notes to the Housing Revenue Account, and

 - Collection Fund and the related notes 1 to 3.

-The financial reporting framework that has been applied in their preparation is applicable law and the CIPFA/LASAAC Code of Practice on Local Authority Accounting in the United Kingdom 2018/19.
+The financial reporting framework that has been applied in their preparation is applicable law and the CIPFA/LASAAC Code of Practice on Local Authority Accounting in the United Kingdom 2019/20.